Empirical Risk Minimization in the Interpolating Regime with Application to Neural Network Learning: The histogram rule revisited

 Note that the definition of ERMs implicitly requires that the infimum on the right hand side is attained, namely by $f_D$.
 In general, however, $f_D$ does not need to be unique.
 It is well-known that if we have a suitably increasing sequence of hypotheses classes $\cF_n$ with controlled capacity, then \emph{every} ERM $D\mapsto f_D$ that ensures $f_D \in \cF_n$ for all data sets $D$ of length $n$ learns in the sense of e.g.~universal consistency, and under additional assumptions it may also enjoy minmax optimal learning rates, see e.g.~\cite{DeGyLu96,vandeGeer00,GyKoKrWa02,StCh08}.
-However, the controlled capacity basically rules out interpolating ERMs.
-One may thus ask what happens if we consider larger hypotheses classes for which there do exist interpolating ERMs for all data sets.
-Our first main result now shows that in this case there may exist both \emph{a)} well-learning interpolating ERMs and \emph{b)} interpolating ERMs that have the worst possible learning behavior.
-Before stating our main results we make an assumption on the class of distributions we are considering: \begin{assumption} Define $B_\infty := [-1,1]^d$.
-There exists a constant $c \in (0,\infty)$ such that for any $t \geq 0$ and $x \in X$ one has $P_X(x + tB_\infty ) \leq c t $. \end{assumption} This assumption is satisfied for instance if $P_X$ has a bounded Lebesgue-density and can be relaxed.